obertscheiderfhwn/RTMsim/README.md

 The source code is prepared for the following extensions:
 - Import mesh file in different format.
 Selection is based on the extension of the mesh file.
 - Input parameter `i_model` (for iso-thermal RTM `=1`) is used for adding additional functionalities.
-E.g. adding temperature and degree-of-cure equations with variable resin viscosity ar for VARI with variable porosity and permeability.
+E.g. adding temperature and degree-of-cure equations with variable resin viscosity ar for VARI with variable porosity, permeability and cavity thickness.
 - Parameter `i_method` in the functions for numerical differentiation and flux functions can be used to implement different numerical schemes.
 E.g. gradient limiter or second-order upwinding.

 E.g. if wiggles (oscillations) are present in the pressure contour plot, a gradient limiter is used in the function `numerical_gradient`.
 The function is called with i_method=2 as first argument: